SharkTal/ownserver/webservers.md

 }
 ```

+This needs to be placed inside the server { .... } bit just like the other `location /` settings.
 After restarting Nginx service your server should now support PHP files.
 This section of the guide is quite limited, so if you run into any problems and manage to fix them, please add your notes in this guide and make a pull request!